 In June of this year, three non-US venture funds, “SOSV”, “Artesian VC”, and “Chinaaccelerator” simultaneously announced they had provided ‘seed capital’ to one of the assortments of Seaquake entities.
 According to SOSV website, the firm claims to have $700m AUM, and that a man by the name of William Bao Bean was apparently appointed to the Board of Seaquake, though it remains to be seen as to which of the at least 6 different Seaquake corporate entities Bean is a director of.
 When asked via email to comment on providing investor funds to Seaquake in the wake of outstanding claims of fraud against the company, Mr. Bean declined and the principals of Artesian VC also declined to reply.

-It is known that Mr. Bean contacted the plaintiff attorney in the Federal lawsuit and indicated that he “was authorized to bring a settlement to that claim” and offered to “replace the investor’s original notes with new notes issued by the Seaquake entity that SOSV invested in”.
-When the plaintiff attorney requested information as to that entity, (i.e. name, financial statements, and other information, Mr. Bean apparently stated he “would not provide any information unless the plaintiffs first agreed to accept the notes (from the undisclosed entity).”
+It is known that Mr. Bean contacted the plaintiff’S attorney in the Federal lawsuit and indicated that he “was authorized to bring a settlement to that claim” and offered to “replace the investor’s original notes with new notes issued by the Seaquake entity that SOSV invested in”.
+When the plaintiff’s attorney requested information as to that entity, (i.e. name, financial statements, and other information, Mr. Bean apparently stated he “would not provide any information unless the plaintiffs first agreed to accept the notes (from the undisclosed entity).”
 Makes perfect sense, only if one embraces the theory that “birds of a feather flock together.”

 Not to be outdone by Katz, it was discovered that Seaquake CFO Matthew Krueger had provided false information on bank account documents.
-According to records obtained by court order, Krueger apparently provided the SSN and DOB of another man with the same exact name who also resides in San Francisco, but one whose credit profile is pristine and whose public information indicates he is an accomplished businessman.
+According to records obtained by court order, Krueger apparently provided the SSN and DOB of another man with the same exact name who also resides in San Francisco and one whose credit profile is pristine and whose public information indicates he is an accomplished businessman.

 Last in the timeline, this outlet was informed of yet another similar rental nightmare involving Katz.
 This time Katz allegedly provided false identification to Airbnb with his latest alias ‘Stark Katz’.
 After the host was informed by neighbors that Katz had brought a dog in violation of the rental conditions, and neighbor complaints of a domestic dispute taking place at the residence, the host then investigated comments on the internet and learned that several other hosts had problems with Katz.
 When the host demanded Katz vacate the premises, he responded with castigating texts, using expletives aimed at both the host and Katz’s wife, who Katz referred to using terms we are not allowed to publish here.
 Worse still, Katz demanded the host pay him for the inconvenience of having to vacate, a demand that some would frame as ‘extortion’.